 Louis Vuitton and Goyard trunks , Moynat in your possession have been made from a rigorous selection of the finest materials, by experienced craftsmen.
-They have been designed in accordance with the most demanding quality and know-howcriteria which are the hallmarks of luxury houses.
+They have been designed in compliance with the most demanding criteria of quality and know-how which are the hallmarks of luxury houses.
 Your item is very precious to us and deserves the same care and attention every day.
 With these tips and a few simple precautions, you will be able to enjoy your collector's trunk for many years to come.

 This article is intended to help you maintain your trunk.
 Louis Vuitton, Goyard and Moynat luxury trunks are fragile and precious.
-For this reason do not try to play the sorcerer's apprentice at the risk of doing irreparable and irreversible damage on your trunk!
+For this reason do not try to play the sorcerer's apprentice at the risk of doing irremediable and irreversible damage to your trunk!

 At Malle2luxe, we are proud of our heritage , our know-how and the service we provide to our customers.
 We will be happy to provide you with additional information or services for your trunks.

 Whether it's a trunk or a suitcase.
 If the leather handles are old and original, never take the risk of carrying the luggage by them.